Improving knockoffs with conditional calibration

 \subsubsection{Cases where $m_1 \gg 1/\alpha$}

 We show the performance of the procedures in the case where $\vct \beta$ is not too sparse.
 Figure \ref{fig:main_expr_10_app} shows the results with $m_1 = 30$ non-null hypotheses, instead of $m_1 = 10$ in Section~\ref{sec:simu_main}.
-The general behavior of the procedures remains the same, but \begin{enumerate} \item the power improvement of cKnockoff over knockoffs is smaller; \item the knockoff-like methods are less powerful compared to the BH-like methods.
-This is because the extra power of knockoff-like methods comes from sparsity (when lasso-based feature statistics are used). \end{enumerate}
+The general behavior of the procedures remains the same, but \begin{enumerate} \item the power improvement of cKnockoff over knockoffs is smaller; \item the knockoff-like methods are less powerful compared to the BH-like methods in the MCC problem. \end{enumerate}